DanTolman11/Comp2000/README.md

 # Comp2000

-A repository to store all the contents of the Comp2000 assignment.
+A repository for work done in the COMP2000 module, second year cyber security.